SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 If the permissions are not assigned, then the CSV template will not get downloaded correctly.
 {{< /c8y-admon-info>}}

-##### Download CSV template for bulk import
+### To download a CSV template for bulk import

-You have to download the CSV template for the required **Asset type** first.
+You have to download the CSV template for the required asset type first.

 * Navigate to **Assets** page.
-Click on **Import assets**.
+Click **Import assets**.

-* IMPORT ASSETS window loads with a “Choose Asset type” dropdown.
+* IMPORT ASSETS window loads with a “Choose asset type” dropdown.

 * If no asset types are created yet, then only “Group” asset type is listed in the dropdown.

-* If you have added the asset types, all the Root Asset types will be listed in the dropdown.
+* If you have added the asset types, all the root asset types will be listed in the dropdown.

-* Select the **Asset type** for which the Asset hierarchy must be created.
+* Select the asset type for which the asset hierarchy must be created.

 ![bulk-import-asset](/images/dtm/bulk-import/dtm-bulk-import-import-assets-window.png)

 * On selection, below 2 additional options appear.
 1.	**Drop file here** section: An option to upload the CSV template as file, for importing assets in bulk.
-2.	**Download Template** option: To download the CSV template for chosen **Asset type**.
+2.	**Download Template** option: To download the CSV template for chosen asset type.

 * Click on **Download Template** option to download the CSV template.

-##### CSV template attributes
+### CSV template attributes

 The CSV template has the following fields:

-*	AssetType/DeviceType : Fill the Key of the Asset type here.
+*	AssetType/DeviceType : Fill the Key of the asset type here.
 This field is mandatory.
-*	AssetName : Provide the name of the Asset to be created here.
+*	AssetName : Provide the name of the asset to be created here.
 AssetName is mandatory.
 *	Path : If you are creating a root asset, this field will be blank.
 If you are creating a child asset, then the path must be provided until the parent asset.

 **Example:**

 If the hierarchy is like “Building --> Floor --> Room” and you want to enter details to create a Room asset “Room 1”.
-Then **Path** value for “Room 1” asset will be “Building 1/Floor 1”, where “Building 1” and “Floor 1” are the assets for Building and Floor Asset types respectively.
+Then **Path** value for “Room 1” asset will be “Building 1/Floor 1”, where “Building 1” and “Floor 1” are the assets for Building and Floor asset types respectively.

 *	Device ID/External ID : If the asset being created has a device associated with it, then provide the Device ID of the device here.
 This field is optional.
 *	Description : Optional field Description briefly describes the asset being created.